 Other Neighbourly Matters

 ‘Neighbourly Matters’ refer to a collection of issues that may affect the occupiers or owners of neighbouring land or buildings.
 These can include rights to light, party walls, daylight and sunlight and access arrangements.
-There is a growing awareness of environmental issues and of legal rights.
-Combined with this increased density of development in towns and cities means that some or all of these issues need to be considered on projects.
+There is a growing awareness of environmental issues and legal rights.
+Combined with this increased density of development in towns and cities means that some or all of these issues need to be considered in projects.
 Taking advice on these issues early in the development process can avoid costly delays and disputes later on.

 Foundation Surveyors can provide professional advice on various ‘Neighbourly Matters’.
 Please contact us today for some free impartial advice.

 Schedules of Condition

 Neighbourly Schedules of Conditions are vital in order to protect the Building Owner from spurious claims of damages.
 This also protects the Adjoining Owner by providing a record of the fact in relation to the condition of all affected properties prior to the commencement of building works.